li-wen-hua/LatticeReconstruct/Readme.txt

 - Small model (~100k atoms): ~10–30 seconds with parallelization
 - Large model (~4.4 million atoms): ~8–18 minutes with parallelization
 - Parallel efficiency is optimal around 8 cores; larger models benefit from more threads
+- Parrallel performance and identification result of a small box (~100k atoms) are shown in Figure1_ParallelPerformance.tif and Figure2_IdentificationResultsOfExample.tif

 Author’s Note